 Yes.
 The costume costs $45 or you can make your own, using patterns we provide.

 All guides are required to pay the museum membership fee annually.
 As a result, guides continue to enjoy the many benefits of membership.
 Click here for the benefits of membership

 How soon can I start guiding?

 Provisional guides need to observe experienced guides before as well as complete the course they can start guiding.
 The observation section of the training can begin during or after the course in the fall term.
-For January Open House attendees who are waiting until the fall to take the training course, the observation can begin prior to the course.
+For Winter Open House attendees who are waiting until the fall to take the training course, the observation can begin prior to the course.
 Trainees are expected to be able to do at least one adult tour independently within a year of completing the course.
 Once you have completed the training phase, you will be expected to commit to volunteering the equivalent of two days per month (or more if you want to).

 What does a volunteer guide do?